 When you purchase a new or used vehicle outside the province, you will be charged the Environment tax the first time you register that vehicle in PEI.
 The Environment tax is collected on new tires at the first point of retail, not on tires sold after purchase from a retailer, i.e. new tires purchased second-hand.

-Auto dealers and tire retailers registered with Provincial Tax and Land collect Environment Tax at the point of sale.
-See Collecting and Remitting Environment Tax (Link to new content here).
+Auto dealers and tire retailers must register with Taxation and Property Records and collect Environment Tax at the point of sale.
+See Application for Registration to collect Environment Tax

 How much tax do I pay on tires?